 In deciding whether Pay What You Want is a viable pricing strategy for 2020 and beyond, it’s helpful to look at other examples of how the model performs in real-world scenarios.
 Radiohead were not the only ones to test the model in a commercial setting (as opposed to a charitable setting like when the West Virginia Symphony used it as a public enrichment campaign).

-Looking at other data points also helps contextualize Pay What You Want.
-Like any other pricing model (subscriptions, fixed pricing, revenue sharing, etc.), Pay What You Want works well with some kinds of goods and fails with others.
+Looking at other data points helps contextualize Pay What You Want.
+Like any other pricing model (subscriptions, fixed pricing, revenue sharing, etc.), Pay What You Want works well with some kinds of goods and customer relationships.
+It fails with others.

 In 2009, two years after the release of In Rainbows, researchers applied a Pay What You Want pricing model to other industries including a buffet, a movie theater, and a delicatessen selling hot drinks.
 It’s worth noting that the study explicitly references Radiohead, saying, “The most prominent, recent example of an application of PWYW is that of the rock band Radiohead.
 For two months, the band offered fans the chance to download its new album from its Web site and to pay as much as they wanted.
 The album was downloaded more than two million times, and the band reported afterward that this price format was profitable.”